yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 #### Unsigned 64-bit integers

-All integers on the wire are treated as `varu64` which, with variable-length encoding, encode into a `bytes` array of at most 10 bytes.
+All unsigned integers on the wire are encoded as `varu64` which, with variable-length encoding, encode into a `bytes` array of at most 10 bytes.
 This variable-length encoding mechanism ensures that small values will use less bytes on the wire, and that in future, larger integer types can be used if appropriate.

 Each byte is composed of 8 bits where: